RyuuXS/Reforestation/README.md

-## I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.
+## A man walks into a bar and orders helicopter flavor chips.
+The barman replies “sorry mate we only do plain”